Access over 1,400 airport lounges worldwide.

-The Air France Lounge at Terminal 2F at Paris CDG is the busiest lounge across the airline’s network.
-With an area of 3,000 m2 and 570 seats spread over two levels, the lounge welcomes around 3000 passengers daily travelling to European and French destinations.
+Located in Terminal 2F at Paris CDG, the Air France Lounge is the airline’s busiest lounge across its network.
+Boasting an impressive area of 3,000 m2 and 570 seats spread over two levels, the lounge warmly welcomes around 3000 passengers daily travelling to European and French destinations.

 Each lounge has a unique style, and this space was designed by the Jouin Manku agency, founded by Canadian architect Sanjit Manku and French designer Patrick Jouin.
 The ground floor area is designed for passengers with a short connection and offers more express food options.
 There are also detox and zen areas with herbal teas, fresh fruit, and a rest area for those looking to relax between flights.

-Following the grand staircase upstairs, the space has been designed for passengers with more time on their hands and offers more substantial dining options as well as a Clarins Day Spa and free 20min face treatment.
+Upon ascending the grand staircase to the upper level, the space provides passengers with more substantial dining options, as well as a Clarins Day Spa and free 20-minute face treatments.

-Ultimate Flying Blue members can access the Executive Area, a more intimate space for the airline’s top frequent flyers.
-The food offerings here vary slightly but include items not available in the main areas of the lounge.
-There’s also a private office and a dedicated conference room.
+The Executive Area, accessible only to Ultimate Flying Blue members, is a more intimate space for the airline’s top frequent flyers.
+This exclusive area offers different food options, including items not available in the main areas of the lounge, a private office, and a dedicated conference room.

 Thanks to Air France for inviting me to their lounge in Paris.